MickHarrigan/uhdrtz-rust/README.md

 ## Things to do
 - Setup a GUI for the user to tweak and adjust the values of the camera inputs (bevy egui and other controls)
 - Use bevy_audio to play music at the same time
+- Add max interval and number of slices to gui
+- Break up the Zoetrope plugin into smaller subplugins

 ## Things Completed